Frequently asked questions

 What age group is the program designed for?

-Sparky and Shady for Early Years – Five Things to Be Happy and Well is designed for children aged 3 to 7 years.
-It’s ideal for preschool, daycare, Kindergarten, and Year 1 settings, and can be easily adjusted for mixed-age groups.
+Sparky and Shady for Early Years – Five Things to Be Happy and Well is designed for children aged 3 to 8 years.
+It’s ideal for preschool, daycare, kindergarten, first year of primary school, Year 1 and Year 2 settings.

-How does Sparky and Shady align with the Early Years Learning Framework (EYLF), NSW PDHPE Syllabus and the Australian Curriculum?
+How does Sparky and Shady align with the Early Years Learning Framework (EYLF), the Australian Curriculum and state and territory curriculums?

 How long does each lesson take, and how many lessons are there?

-The program includes an Introduction plus five core lessons (nine short videos in total).
-Each session takes around 20–25 minutes, with optional creative or play-based follow-ups.
-Educators can deliver one or two lessons a week depending on their schedule.
+The program includes an Introduction for educators and teachers plus five core lessons for children (nine short videos in total).
+Each session takes around 20–40 minutes, with optional creative or play-based follow-ups.
+Ideally, educators and teachers deliver one lesson a week to a small group or whole class.
+There is flexibility in delivery.

 Do I need any special training or qualifications to deliver the program?

 No special training is required.
-The program is designed to be easy and flexible to use.
+The program is designed to be easy and flexible to deliver.
 Each lesson includes a short video, downloadable posters, notes, and a clear sequence of activities and discussion prompts.
-You can learn alongside your children (practical approach) or explore the materials in advance (extended).
+You can teach the lesson at three levels of effort, Just Watch (literally press play), Jump In (prepare the materials, and follow the lesson plan) and Deep Dive (explore all or most of the materials in advance).

 Is the program evidence-based?
 What psychological theories underpin it?